BoulderCodeHub/rdf2rise/README.md

 ** The `modelRunAttributes` object is constructed by pasting together the `InputDMIName` and`RulesetFileName` (filename only, not complete file path) variables/columns, along with the `mrm_config_name` and  `description` attributes of the rwtbl. `RWDataPlyr::rdf_to_rwtbl2()` sets these two attributes in the rwtbl from information RiverWare saves in the rdf file. `modelRunAttributes` is a character vector of key value pairs that are `;` seperated.
 Ex: `"Ruleset: rules.rls; Input DMI: Some input DMI; MRM Config: MRM Configuration; MRM Desc: a longer desription;"`.

 *** `modelRunMemberDesc` is constructed as `Scenario - Trace N`, ex: `DNF,CT,IG - Trace 22`.

+**** RISE requires an offset from GMT, which is not output included from RiverWare.
+So, rdf2rise assumes that the GMT offset is the same for the model data as it is for the computer runing the rdf2rise code.

 ### Example process